Karaka-Management/Karaka/Developer-Guide/setup/installation.md

 ### Annotation

+During this process the database automatically gets dropped (if existing) and re-created.
 The database user and password can't be changed right now since the install config relies on the same data.
 Future releases will make use of a new user that will get set up by the install script as well.
 If you don't have `xdebug` installed but `phpdbg` you can replace `php phpunit.phar ...` with `phpdbg -qrr phpunit.phar ...`.

 ## FTP Web Install